rome/tools/GOVERNANCE.md

 This is a one-strike policy.

 Code of Conduct violations can be reported to <conduct@romejs.dev> which is listed in the [Code of Conduct](./CODE_OF_CONDUCT.md).
 This email address is monitored by managers.
-Alternatively email addresses for each manager is included in the Code of Conduct for private disclosements in the event of a report involving an manager.
+Alternatively email addresses for each manager is included in the Code of Conduct for private disclosements in the event of a report involving a manager.

 Moderation decisions and Code of Conduct violations will be reviewed by the managers in private.
-If a violation involves an manager then it will be decided amongst the remaining managers.
+If a violation involves a manager then it will be decided amongst the remaining managers.
 Review can be delegated to core contributors.

 ## OpenCollective fund allocation